 ⦁ For the treatment of the RCC Foundation, it is necessary to start the treatment at 500 mm below ground level.

-⦁ The soil coming in immediate contact with RCC should be treated with 7.5 litres/m2 chemical.
+⦁ The soil coming in immediate contact with RCC should be treated with 7.5 liters/m2 chemical.

-⦁ Before laying sand bed or subgrade, the soil shall be treated with 5 litres/m2 chemical.
+⦁ Before laying sand bed or subgrade, the soil shall be treated with 5 liters/m2 chemical.

 ⦁ If the surface is hard, compacted, and not allowing penetration of the chemical emulsion, it can be loosened by making holes up to 50 mm to 75 mm deep at 150 mm, both ways.
 It may be made with a 12 mm diameter steel rod to facilitate soil saturation with chemicals.